ankane/safely/README.md

 # Safely

-Unexpected data can cause errors in production - don’t let it bring down the system
+Unexpected data can cause errors in production - don’t let it stop your code

 ```ruby
 safely do